Inflectra/rapise-documentation/docs/Guide/web_app_profile.md

 - `record.handlers` is an objects that defines functions injected into the recorder.
 Requires Rapise 6.4+
     - `elementName(el)` builds a name for a given element.
 This name is used as object ID in the object repository.
 If this function returns `null` then default algorithm is used to build the name.
     - `skipAttribute(node, attr, value)` allows to skip recording of some attributes in specific cases.
 The function must return `true` if an attribute should not be recorded.
-    - `clickable(el)` fine grained control over which element is considred clickable.
+    - `clickable(el)` fine grained control over which element is considered clickable.
 When the function returns `true` the element is considered clickable, if `false` - then default algorithm (element is clickable or not) is used.
 Requires Rapise 6.5+.

 ## Anchors